gburnett7/scaling-bloom-filter/README.md

 # Scaling Bloom Filter

 This project is a scalable implementation of the bloom filter data structure.
-It is inspired largely by the theory layed out in http://gsd.di.uminho.pt/members/cbm/ps/dbloom.pdf and is intended to be used in situations where the number of input elements is not known ahead of time.
+It is inspired largely by the theory laid out in http://gsd.di.uminho.pt/members/cbm/ps/dbloom.pdf and is intended to be used in situations where the number of input elements is not known ahead of time.
 Instead of using a single table, as in the standard implementation, we use a series of bit-tables that increase in size and decrease in false-positive limit.
 The false-positive limit of each successive table follows a geometric progression, thereby scaling to the overall desired threshold.
 For our hash function, we used MurmurHash3.

 The implementation itself is located in bloom.cpp. main.cpp contains some simple tests I used to check